drivet/website-11ty/src/posts/feed/2022/fifteen-years.md

 would run counter to that purpose.

-All that being said, I did notice, poring over the years, that certain patterns do stand out.
-And, even though my blog isn't about anything in particular, individual posts generally *are*, so I suppose it makes a certain amount of sense to turn this anniversary post into a trip down memory lane.
+All that being said, I did notice, poring over the years, that certain patterns stand out.
+And, even though my blog isn't about anything in particular, individual posts generally *are*, so I suppose it makes some amount of sense to turn this anniversary post into a trip down memory lane.
 Not the most elegant of segues but hey, let's see what shakes loose!

 ## The Diary - Part 1